fniksic/diffstream/README.md

 ## Installing the flink-training-exercises package

-First run `git submodule init` and `git submodule update` in `flink-training-exercises` to obtain the source code.
+Inside the `flink-training-exercises` subdirectory (`cd flink-training-exercises`), run `git submodule init` and `git submodule update`.
 Then build the code by running `mvn clean package`.

-Finally, install the package in the local Maven repository by executing the following command in the top directory.
+Back in the top-level directory (`cd ..`), install the package in the local Maven repository by executing the following command:

 ```sh
 mvn install:install-file \